 If someone gives you a large cash gift, there’s good news on two fronts: First, there’s the gift itself, and second is the fact that you probably will not owe any taxes on it.
-There are caveats that may apply to some gifts, but for the most part, just enjoy the money and thank the person who gave it to you.
+There are caveats that may apply to some gift money tax, but for the most part, just enjoy the money and thank the person who gave it to you.

 For example, if you gave each of your two children $20,000 last year, that’s a total of $12,000 above the annual gift exclusion.
 You won’t owe tax on the overage, but that $12,000 is taken off your lifetime exemption, making it $5,478,000.
 That’s a little less money available to your kids when you die, if your estate is that large.
 Only the very wealthy and very generous have to worry about exceeding their lifetime exemptions.
 Even if someone is rich enough to be concerned about minimizing estate taxes, by giving amounts to loved ones over the annual exclusion they are, in effect, paying the tax, not the recipient.